Cannon8all/niri-animations-switcher/README.md

-Setting up the Niri animations script and adding a button for Otter-WM
+Setting up the Niri animations script and adding Otter-WM buttom
 ======================================================================

 Add the animations folder to ~/.config/niri/